mattsah/progress.is-by.us/common/docs/handling-requests/02-controllers.md

 ### Accept Negotiation

-The `Inkwell\Controller\NegotiatorInterface` provides a simple way to set negotiator objects for the acceptable language and mime types.
+The `Inkwell\Controller\NegotiatorConsumerInterface` provides a simple way to set negotiator objects for the acceptable language and mime types.
 It provides the following methods:

 - `setLanguageNegotiator()`
 - `setMimeTypeNegotiator()`